SV

 Correct Answer: C. Trygve Lie

-Trygve Lie of Norway was the first person to hold the official title from 1946 to 1952.
-He played a key role in finding the current site for the UN headquarters in New York.
-Prior to his appointment, Gladwyn Jebb had served only as an acting Secretary-General.
+• **Trygve Lie** = Trygve Lie of Norway was the first person to hold the official title of UN Secretary-General from 1946 to 1952. • **1946 to 1952** — his tenure as the first official Secretary-General, during which he played a key role in finding the UN headquarters site. • 💡 Wrong-option analysis: [Dag Hammarskjöld]: was the second Secretary-General; [Gladwyn Jebb]: served only as an acting Secretary-General briefly before Lie's appointment; [U Thant]: was the third Secretary-General.

 2